dotnet/designs/accepted/2022/dotnet-release-labels.md

 **Release support status labels:**

-- **Preview** -- Indicates a release is in preview and (unless "Go-Live") is unsupported.
+- **Preview** -- Indicates a release is in preview and (unless "RC") is unsupported.
-- **Go-Live** -- Indicates a preview or release candidate is supported in production.
+- **RC** -- Indicates a release candidate that has a go-live license and is supported in production.
+- **Active** - Indicates that a release has full support and is being actively updated to improve functional capabilities and mitigate security vulnerabilities.
-- **Maintenance** -- Indicates that a release is within 6 months of remaining support, with security fixes only.
+- **Maintenance** -- Indicates that a release is within 6 months of remaining support and is only updated to mitigate security vulnerabilities.
 - **EOL** -- Indicates that the support has ended ("end of life").

 **Other proposed labels:**